Spring cleaning during a pandemic

 You might be wondering how you can pick up the virus from your phone’s screen.
 If an infected person, especially those who are asymptomatic, coughs, or sneezes near your phone while you’re scrolling through Facebook during your morning commute, you may inadvertently touch the droplet and then touch your mouth or nose.

-An average person uses their phone 2,600 times per day.
+An average UK person uses their phone every 12 minutes of their waking day.
 People touch their faces about 23 times per hour or as many as 368 times during their waking hours.
 Imagine how susceptible you are to getting the virus if you don’t practice social distancing, good hygiene, proper handwashing, and if you don’t disinfect surfaces that you regularly touch.

 With recent studies revealing that the virus can stay on surfaces for days, people are doing more than just removing visible dirt from the surfaces of their home.
 They are also using surface disinfectants.
 Doing so helps to keep their environment clean and lower the possibility of catching or spreading the coronavirus.